Web Print (driver-less printing via a web browser)

 Users select printers from an auto-generated list or a clickable printer map, which you can design or import using open standards and free software.

-It can accept popular file formats and convert them to print jobs using common external applications.
+This mode accepts popular file formats and converts them to print jobs using common external applications.
 This is done by orchestrating applications such as Adobe Reader

-TM, Microsoft Office TMand the Microsoft XPS Viewer as background server-side tasks.
-Using this approach ensures that maximum print compatibility and quality is maintained.
+TM, Microsoft Office TM, and the Microsoft XPS Viewer as background server-side tasks.

 Adobe Reader, Microsoft Office and XPS Viewer are not supplied with PaperCut.
 It is your responsibility to purchase and conform to the licensing requirements of any third party software.